loading basketball nba ishaan mishra

 One of the first examples of all the pieces of the design, video packaging, brand guidelines, access, and sponsorship all coming together in a piece of exclusive content around a major sports trigger happened when LeBron signed his lifetime deal with Nike.
 It showcased the personal connection with athletes giving a peak into their lives with the branding acting as a strong signifier of a social content vehicle, while still being unobtrusive.
 We partnered with the Verizon platform Go90 which would also go on to host pieces like Kobe Bryant's "Dear Basketball" as an integrated sponsor bug in the corner of the video to drive revenue.

 The following year one of the first major events that I had the opportunity to help develop as a part of the creative production team that would work on concepts for Uninterrupted was a ping pong match between Drake and Reggie Miller that was broadcast during the halftime of the 2016 NBA All Star game in Toronto.
 These type of creative collaborations would set the stage for an environment of inclusivity and lead to many more partnerships between creators and the brand.
 Getting a big name like Drake to participate in a live event like this showcased the power of Uninterrupted to really draw some of the biggest celebrities in the industry.
 This proof of concept was a key moment in the evolution of the brand that I was excited to help produce and coordinate from a creative execution perspective.
+Drake’s early investment and creative partnership with Uninterrupted helped catalyze the brand’s expansion into Canada, positioning the platform to tap into the country’s deep basketball culture and global music influence while reinforcing its credibility at the intersection of sport, entertainment, and athlete-driven storytelling.

 During the design process we went through a number of iterations that were flashy and more trendy, but the continual feedback was to strip away too much of the flair that was added in an attempt to streamline things.
 The logo had to be versatile and going with a stripped down sans serif custom typeface that would be bold and eye catching and yet fit into any UI implementation was a key factor in the process.
 The seamless logo was unobtrusive and I made sure it could work in multiple contexts.